obensource/katacoda-scenarios/workshop-frontend2021/trigger-test.md

 Now that you have an end-to-end test, you can experiment with triggering it on demand.
-First, you'll use cURL to make requests to the synthetics API directly.
-Then, you'll use datadog-ci to do the heavy lifting for you.
+First, you'll use the cURL CLI tool to make requests to the synthetics API directly.
+Then, you'll use the datadog-ci tool to do the heavy lifting for you.

 ## Get the Browser Test Id
-Synthetic tests have alphanumeric public ids in the form of `abc-def-ghi`.
-You're going to need this id to trigger the test using the API.
-You can find it in the URL in a couple places on the synthetic test details page:
+Synthetic tests have alphanumeric public IDs in the form of `abc-def-ghi`.
+You're going to need this ID to trigger the test using the API.
+You can find it within the URL in a couple places on the synthetic test details page:

 1. In the URL.
 For example, in `https://app.datadoghq.com/synthetics/details/rdk-xkx-d7x`, the public id is `rdk-xkx-d7x`.
 1. Under **Properties** in the upper-left corner of the page:
     ![Synthetic test properties card](./assets/test_properties.png)

-When you have the public id for your browser test, set it as an environment variable in the lab terminal, replacing `abc-def-ghi` with your public id:
+When you have the public ID for your browser test, set it as an environment variable in the lab terminal, replacing `abc-def-ghi` with your public id:

 `export DD_TEST_PUBLIC_ID=abc-def-ghi`

-Note that the following steps assume that the environment variable `DD_API_KEY` is set to your API key, and `DD_APP_KEY` is set to your Application key.
+Note: the following steps assume that the environment variable `DD_API_KEY` is set to your API key, and `DD_APP_KEY` is set to your Application key.
 The lab already has these variables set.
 You can find your API key in the Datadog app under **Integrations > API Keys**.
 You can find the Application key under **Team > Application Keys**.

 ## Trigger The Test Using the API
-First, trigger the browser test using cURL.
+First, trigger the browser test using the cURL command.
 This will illustrate how the API works at a low level.
-The workflow is to POST a request to trigger a test, and then to GET the results of the test.
+The workflow is to POST a request to trigger a test, and then to GET the results of the test back.

 Click the following block of code to execute this request for your browser test: